-Third Quarter

-- Review with management and our independent compensation consultant the external trends in both the investment management industry and more broadly, regulatory and other developments affecting executive compensation. - Assess progress against the Company's strategic imperatives and related goals and objectives for the year. - Review the Company's current year-to-date performance, including financial, investment, and client service performance. - Consider with members of the Management Compensation Committee the potential funding size of the overall annual bonus pool. - Approve the second half of the semi-annual equity grants, including performance-based restricted stock units. - Consider stockholder and proxy advisor feedback in connection with our say-on-pay vote results.
+Third Quarter Fourth Quarter • Review with management and our independent compensation consultant the external trends in both the investment management industry and more broadly, regulatory and other developments affecting executive compensation.
+Review peer group compensation data provided by the Management Compensation Committee and survey data provided by McLagan Partners.
+Evaluate the Company's performance against its goals and objectives.
+Assess progress against the Company's strategic imperatives and related goals and objectives for the year.
+Evaluate executive officer performance against goals and objectives of their respective roles, with input from the president and chief executive officer for certain other executive officers.
+Review the Company's current year-to-date performance, including financial, investment, and client service performance.
+Approve the size of the Company's overall annual bonus pool and determine the annual incentive cash pool payout to each NEO and other AICP Consider with members of the Management Compensation Committee the potential funding size of the overall annual bonus pool. participants. • Approve the second half of the semi-annual equity grants, including performance-based restricted stock units.
+Consider with the members of the Management Compensation Committee the size and parameters of the following year's equity incentive program.
+Consider stockholder and proxy advisor feedback in connection with our say-on-pay vote results.